Frey Rock Climbing

 Nothing on the 4-hour approach to Frey prepares you for what you find after pulling over the last rise to Laguna Tomcek for the first time: an emerald tarn stretches to the end of a bowled-out cirque.
 White and black granite spires reflect on its surface.
 As you lift your gaze your hands begin to sweat: they're everywhere, needles in every shape and size, riddling the sides and rims of the cirque.
 It's a surreal landscape: The Fool, The Monk, The Grandfather, The Lunar Rocket, The Old Woman, The Splinter, The Three Marias - each spire has its own character.
 Condors weave spirals in the deep blue.
 You've made it to climber's heaven.

-The refugio, from which Frey takes its name, charges about 20 pesos/night for a bed (2004).
+The refugio, from which Frey takes its name, charges the equivalent in pesos of $10 USD per night for a bed.
 You can use the kitchen or just sit around, play cards, and get warm even if you're not a guest.
 Meals, candy, and beer are sold here.
 Access to the spires from the camping area can be anywhere from 5 min. to 3 hrs.
 The furthest towers, those that line the rim of the cirques (Torre Principal, Campanille Esloveno), involve somewhat strenuous hoofing up scree and snow fields.
 The climbs are invariably worth the effort.

 The climbing itself is excellent and often outrageously excellent.
 Nearly every climb ends on an ultra-exposed summit with views of the Patagonian Andes stretching away down the planet.
 Few of the summits we stood on could have held more than two or three people at a time.
 Some of the ratings in the local guidebook felt a bit sandbagged - something akin to the Joshua Tree style of sandbagging.
 Sandbags that can be appreciated.